d3media/d3media-um-definitions/README.md

     }
 }
 ```
+Also, it defines the hash algorithm and format.
 ### The map field
 The map field defines how to process the raw information to create the hash.
 In this case, an email address.
 Given the following functions in our program `whiteSpaceIsSpace`, `trim`, `toLowerCase`we can process an email in the following way:
 ```